luca-nik/mev_agent/exercises/first/Exercise1.md

 This for example results (in exercise 3) in exchanging a very small amount of coins through channel MU_RHO, resulting in zero coins bought.

 This is for sure an error of my procedure.
 Maybe I should enforce global coin conservation, although I might be concerned with the convexity of such constraint.

+Regarding the advantages of this procedure is that it is extremely fast since we are not searching for a gloabl minimum on a rough surface, but rather we just need to find the minimum of such convex problem.
+(We are minimizing -surplus).
+Something that has to be noticed is that in all cases we are actually enforcing to sell the complete amount of coins (this is due to the keyword `partial_fill`).
+In this case, we might not hit the absolute maximum of the surplus.